andreikop/enki/_posts/2013-11-20-Navigator.md

 <img src="../../../blog-screens/navigator.png"/>

 Except this, this version is released for openSUSE and Fedora.
-Thanks to Jairo Llopis aka **Yajo**, who created RMP specs for Enki and Qutepart.
+Thanks to Jairo Llopis aka **Yajo**, who created RPM specs for Enki and Qutepart.